StackVista/stackstate-docs/develop/developer-guides/agent_check/agent-check-api.md

 * **missing_health_state** - for check `contains_key_value` only.
 The health state to return when the tag/value is not found.
 * **tag_name** - for check `use_tag_as_health` only.
 The key of the tag that should be used as the health state.

-Fpr details see the [EventHealthChecks class \(github.com\)](https://github.com/StackVista/stackstate-agent-integrations/blob/1e8f59bdbe13749119172d6066c3660feed6c9a9/stackstate_checks_base/stackstate_checks/base/utils/telemetry.py#L24).
+For details see the [EventHealthChecks class \(github.com\)](https://github.com/StackVista/stackstate-agent-integrations/blob/1e8f59bdbe13749119172d6066c3660feed6c9a9/stackstate_checks_base/stackstate_checks/base/utils/telemetry.py#L24).

 #### Metric stream